ea-tel/detel-book/_chapters/chapters/templates/mainTemplate.md

         3. [The Chapter Design](/detel-book/chapter/templates/main-template/#chapterDesign)

 You can also link these sub-chapters within your chapters creating cross-references.
 For example, your are currently reading the content of the [Table of Contents](#tableOfContents) section.
+These references are generated upon deployment and do not work while browsing the repository.

 ## The Bibliography {#Bibliography}